TED TODD FLOORING

 If you’re looking for a fitter, we would be happy to recommend some, and have handy installation guides at the ready when you need such.

-How do you care for Light Coloured Floors?
+How do you care for Light Coloured Wood Floors?

-Caring for light coloured floors should be done using either Care System 1 or 2, just be sure to double check the finish before applying either of them.
+Caring for light coloured wood floors should be done using either Care System 1 or 2, just be sure to double check the finish before applying either of them.
+Visit our Floorcare Store to shop for light wood flooring care systems.

 Get free samples